Azwan Aripin: Kelantan

-On 28 October 2017, Azwan made his debut for Kelantan in a 1–3 win over Melaka United in a league last match.
+On 28 October 2017, Azwan made his first-team debut for Kelantan in a 1–3 win over Melaka United in the club's last fixture of the season.
 On 11 November 2017, it was announced that Azwan will be retained for another season with Kelantan.
 For 2018 season, Azwan made his season first appearance in 1–1 draw against Terengganu on 6 February 2018.

 Penang

 Azwan joined newly promoted club Penang in December 2020.
 He made his league first appearance in 2–0 defeat to Johor Darul Ta'zim on 9 March 2021.